vonhachtaugust/parallax-boe-bot-project/README.md

 Task: Go a bit forwards, then rotate until facing the goal zone

 State 2:
-About: Currently heading towards goal zone
+About: Currently heading into goal zone
 Task: Go fowards

 State 3: